 One of the most effective ways to stand out to leading employers and give yourself a competitive edge among your peers is with a masters programme from a leading university.
 Further study not only develops your essential skills but brings you into contact with a network of leading employers, as well as academics working at the cutting edge of your field.

 If you're still not quite sure about what you want to do or how your degree fits in, don't worry.
 Our Career Path Test matches you with roles and sectors that are in line with your values and interests.

 If your dream career needs a degree you don’t have, don’t despair – there may be a conversion course option.
 Conversion courses let you build on the transferrable skills you gained in your first degree and compress the subject knowledge of another degree into a shorter timescale.
 Here are some that are especially popular:

 The Graduate Diploma in Law (GDL) is a one-year conversion course that puts anyone with a graduate degree in the same position as a law graduate.
 Once you complete it, you can take up a training contract to qualify as a solicitor, or you can move into barrister training.

-Medicine is a fast paced, prestigious career that challenges you to constantly build your skills and grow professionally.
+Medicine is a fast-paced, prestigious career that challenges you to constantly build your skills and grow professionally.
 It's an amazing opportunity to really help people in a hands-on and incredibly rewarding way.
-As a graduate, you can qualify as a doctor a year earlier than you could by starting from scratch.
+As a graduate, you can qualify as a doctor a year earlier than you could if starting from scratch.
 Depending on the university, you may need to have studied a science subject.
 Some accept graduates from any discipline.